Greyshaws/ClipShield/README.md

 ### Does it modify my clipboard?
 **Absolutely not.** ClipShield is strictly read-only and does not alter clipboard content.

-### Is it open source?
-The code will be open-sourced soon for transparency and community contribution.

 ---

 ## ❤️ Contributing